 Alex Gregory currently works at Jamie Wolfond Studio as the Studio Manager.
+In this role she orchestrated the studio’s move to its new location, along with facilitating the logistical and budgetary operations at the new studio.

 She serves as an Editorial & Advisory Committee Member for the Peripheral Review, where she published a review of A Rib Looks Like a Shoreline.